CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 ## Requirements
 - Ubuntu (tested on 14 and 16)
-- GPU with at least 2 GB and 1.5 GB available (the `nvidia-smi` command checks the available GPU memory in Ubuntu).
+- GPU with at least 1.5 GB available (the `nvidia-smi` command checks the available GPU memory in Ubuntu).
 - CUDA and cuDNN installed.
 - At least 2 GB of free RAM memory.
 - Highly recommended: A CPU with at least 8 cores.